Evolution of a modern ballistic helmet.

 Over the years, The US military has used a variety of different tactical helmets, and the same kind of helmets eventually came to the civilian market as well.
 Starting from the Mark one back in world war I, there have been some impressive advancements in the design and construction of ballistic helmets, and we are going to talk about all the different kinds of helmets used by the US military and law enforcement agencies in this post.

 Table of contents

 Mark one or “Brodie helmet”

+If we look back from the todays modern ballistic helmet, it all started with the Mark one.
 The United States Army issued helmets for the first time in 1917 when it entered into the first world war.
 The standard-issue helmets of the British military were adopted, known as the Mark one helmet, or more commonly “Brodie helmet”.

 This helmet had a wide brim, like a hat, and was shallowly designed only to protect the head.
 It didn’t offer much protection against bullets, but protected soldiers from flying derbies and fragments from artillery.

 During the second world war, the Brodie helmet got a major upgrade and became the iconic M1 helmet.
 This helmet did not have a brim on the sides and had extended sides instead, that covered the sides of the soldier’s head as well.

 Though this tactical helmet still wasn’t bulletproof, it did offer better protection against debris and shrapnel from artillery barrages as well.
 The helmet also had a more ergonomic fit and was more comfortable to wear.

 Since there weren’t many improvements in bulletproof armor technology over the next couple of decades, the M1 helmet continued to be in service through the Korean War and Vietnam.